How Kids Sea Camp Started

 Our destinations

 I’ve been going to Bonaire at Buddy Dive since 1997.
 I still love sitting on the dock watching sailboats and sunsets while enjoying a glass of red wine with my good friend Carolyn Pascal.
-We sit and proudly watch all the kids jumping off the dock with brave giant strides, geared up and going on their first-night dives.
+We sit and proudly watch all the kids jumping off the dock with brave giant strides, geared up and going on their first night dives.
 She and I laugh so hard watching the kids each year, getting licked by the donkeys while sitting in the back of the trucks as we drive through the park on a donkey safari.
 I like photographing the families, sailing around the world’s largest salt track on Blow-Karts, racing each other, and laughing as the parents try to catch up with their kids.
-I can still smell the smores Nancy makes with the kids at the bonfire on the beach.
+I can still smell the s’mores Nancy makes with the kids at the bonfire on the beach.

 With all that adventure came the request for even more, and our next added destination – Costa Rica did not disappoint.
 It’s amazing what can be created from listening to kids.
-Memories of the white water rafting through the rainforest, horseback riding in the cloud forest, watching fathers and sons go off surfing, with a day at the spa for mothers and daughters.
+Memories of the white water rafting through the rainforest, horseback riding in the cloud forest, watching fathers and sons go off surfing, and a day at the spa for mothers and daughters.
 A memorable moment was covering ourselves with warm volcano mud at the baths.
 We topped it off with four days of diving, creating the most brilliant please-all vacation.

 Our first Liveaboard family trip to the Galapagos was the most memorable for me!
 Seeing the families dive and snorkel with young sea lions, swim with penguins, and learn about Charles Darwin.
 ScubaPro sponsored all our 5mm and 7mm wetsuits, nothing but the best on that trip!
 A great memory of Wayne Hasson during sunset over Darwin’s Arch, with Tom and Robbie as he played the guitar and sang for us all one night on the top deck of the Aggressor.
 Families attained their Nitrox and advanced certifications.
 I had a paint-off with the two Aggressor Boats that traveled with our families side by side throughout the week.
 Whale sharks, wild dolphins, beautiful sunsets, and incredible land tours, a million moments come to mind.